 Deputies firing on charging dog hit, kill teen boy

 When a dog that had already bit one of them charged a group of deputies, two of them opened fire.
-A teenage boy standing some 30 feet behind was struck down by a bullet that apparently bounced on the concrete and...
-When a dog that had already bit one of them charged a group of deputies, two of them opened fire.
+Authorities say they did not see the teenage boy standing some 30 feet behind, who was struck down by a bullet that apparently bounced on the concrete and hit him in the chest.

 Add your comments below